DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 Right-click on the track and select `Bypass Chain` to hear what it sounds like without your master processing.
 Doing this can show you if you're doing something positive to the mix.

 Next, let's add a multi-band compressor.
-In Reaper, that's `ReaXComp.` Start with the low end and `Solo current band` so that you only hear that band.
+In Reaper, that's `ReaXComp.` Start with the low-end and `Solo current band` so that you only hear that band.
 Then, adjust that band to compress the sub-bass frequency range, around 160 Hz.
 Next, change the following three bands to pass the correct parts of the frequency spectrum for this mix.
 Set the ratio of each compressor to 4:1, a good starting point.
 Also, turn on `Program dependent release` for each band.

 Finally, link each threshold together, so they all move simultaneously.
 For example, touch the threshold of the second band, go to Param -> Parameter Modulation / MIDI Link -> Link from MIDI or fx parameter, then select the threshold of the first band.
 Go through and link each other band to the first band.
 Finally, adjust the threshold to get a slight gain reduction across the bands.